pincoin/fastapi-from-dj/README.md

 sqlalchemy_database_uri="postgresql+asyncpg://username:password@host:port/database"
 ```

-You may create the `app/production.env` separate file for the production server, and all `.env` files are hidden by `.gitignore`.
+You may create the `app/production.env` separate file for the production server, and you can run server by setting environment variable `ENV_STATE=production`.

+All `*.env` files are hidden for security by `.gitignore`.

 ## Alembic migrations
 `psycopg2-binary` is required because Alembic works synchronously.